peteparkinson/Project-Euler/README.md

 There are separate reference files that store data for some problems. for the java solutions, the reference files are 1 folder above "src".

-there are several problems left unsolved in python.